abdusabri/bit-docs/content/docs/cli-add.md

 ```

 This creates a single component with one file, which is also defined as the main file.
-By default, the directory becomes the namespace, and the file name becomes the component name, so the new component's id will be `foo/bar`.
+By default, the file name becomes the component name, so the new component's id will be `bar`.

 ### Tracking a directory as a single component